Looking 20 years ahead

 Learn more about the IRP and planning our energy future.
 Click on the links below to learn more about our diverse energy mix, what goes into determining how future energy needs will be met and other related topics:

-Avista filed the 2015 Electric IRP on August 31, 2015.
+Avista's TAC meetings for the 2017 Electric IRP begin on June 2, 2016.
 If you are interested in joining the TAC and participating in the development of the 2017 IRP, please email John Lyons or contact him at (509) 495-8515.
 You can also contact him with questions about previous IRPs.

 Other IRP Documents